-- Your Promoted Trend may not imply affiliation or partnership with Twitter, other organizations or individuals without permission.
+- Your Promoted Trend and/or image may not imply affiliation or partnership with Twitter, other organizations or individuals without permission.
 Read more here.

-- Your Promoted Trend must be relevant to your product/service or brand
+- Your Promoted Trend and/or image must be relevant to your product/service or brand

-- Your Promoted Trend may not contain adult sexual content
+- Your Promoted Trend and/or image may not contain adult sexual content

-- Your Promoted Trend may not contain profanity or offensive language
+- Your Promoted Trend and/or image may not contain profanity or offensive language

 If you are interested in advertising on Twitter and want to learn more, please visit business.twitter.com.